Graphic art software: Hyperrealistic effects

 Specialized software may be used to combine traditional medium effects and photorealistic effects.
-3-D modeling software may be exclusively for, include features for, or include the option of 3rd party plugins for rendering 3-D models with 2-D effects (e.g. cartoons, illustrations) for hyperrealistic effects.
+3D modeling software may be exclusively for, include features for, or include the option of 3rd party plugins for rendering 3D models with 2-D effects (e.g. cartoons, illustrations) for hyperrealistic effects.
 Other 2-D image editing software may be used to trace photographs or rotoscope animations from the film.
-This allows artists to rapidly apply unique styles to what would be purely photorealistic images from computer generated imagery from 3-D models or photographs.
+This allows artists to rapidly apply unique styles to what would be purely photorealistic images from computer generated imagery from 3D models or photographs.
 Some styles of hyperrealism may need motion visual effects (e.g., geometrically accurate rotation, accurate kinetics, simulated organic growth, lifelike motion constraints) to notice the realism of the imagery.
 Software may be used to bridge the gap between the imagination and the laws of physics.

 Technical graphic software

 Technical professionals and technical illustrators may use technical graphic software that might allow for stylized effects with more emphasis on clarity and accuracy and little or no emphasis on creative expression and aesthetics.
 For this reason, the results are seldom referred to as "art."
 For designing or technical illustration of synthetic physical objects, the software is usually referred to as CAD or CADD, Computer-Aided Design and Drafting.
 This software allows more precise handling of measurements and mathematical calculations, some of which simulate physics to conduct virtual testing of the models.
 Aside from physical objects, technical graphic software may include software for visualizing concepts, manually representing scientific data, visualizing algorithms, visual instructions, and navigation aids in the form of information graphics.
 Specialized software for concept maps may be used for both technical purposes and non-technical conceptualizing, which may or may not be considered technical illustration.